 Because of my own interests, I did not delve into the chapters by Peter Richardson, Scott Bartchy, and Alan Hayes.

-One reply on “Working bibliography of biblical studies books on ecclesiology”
+One response to “Working bibliography of biblical studies books on ecclesiology”

 Thanks for the bibliography.